ksubileau/color-thief-php/README.md

 ```php
 ColorThief::getColor($sourceImage[, $quality=10, $area=null, $outputFormat='array', $adapter = null])
 ```

-This function returns an array of three integer values, corresponding to the RGB values (Red, Green & Blue) of the dominant color.

 You can pass an additional argument (`$quality`) to adjust the calculation accuracy of the dominant color.
 1 is the highest quality settings, 10 is the default.
 But be aware that there is a trade-off between quality and speed/memory consumption !
 If the quality settings are too high (close to 1) relative to the image size (pixel counts), it may **exceed the memory limit** set in the PHP configuration (and computation will be slow).